About Us

 • Lil Pabon, PhD

-Lil Pabon, PhD is Head of Operations for StemCardia.
+Lil Pabon, PhD is COO of StemCardia.
 A developmental biologist by training, Dr. Pabon has over 18 years’ experience with human pluripotent stem cells and their application towards cardiovascular regenerative medicine.
 As a Senior Scientist and Research Operations Director she helped establish the scientific foundation for the Heart Regeneration Program at the University of Washington (UW).
 At Sana Biotechnology, Dr. Pabon served as Head of Research Operations, Cell Therapy until co-founding StemCardia to develop next generation cell-based cardiac therapies targeting heart disease.

 • Carter Cliff